Dual Track DVM/PhD Program

-Historically, most Schools of Veterinary Medicine in this country offer the DVM-PhD opportunity.
+Historically, most schools of veterinary medicine in this country offer the DVM-PhD opportunity.
 The models for doing so vary between schools.
 In addition, the LSU Medical Center and the LSU Dental School in New Orleans have such programs.
 These programs are designed to provide research-training opportunities to highly qualified and strongly motivated students to pursue academic and research careers in the biomedical sciences while enrolled in professional medical curricula.
-The time to complete both degrees may be shortened by 1-2 years with a concurrent approach rather than a sequential approach, although the length of the DVM program would still be four years.
+The time to complete both degrees may be shortened by 1-2 years with a dual track approach rather than a sequential approach, although the length of the DVM program would still be four years.
 This is a great advantage to students already facing substantial educational debt loads.
 The number of students interested in such a program is small, generally on the order of 1-2 per year.

-Students enrolled in this dual DVM-PhD program will follow the criteria set forth in professional DVM degree program and those for the PhD degree in the graduate concentration within the Veterinary Medical Sciences program, which they chose to pursue.
-The following points describe point's specific to the dual program.
+Students enrolled in this dual track DVM-PhD program will follow the criteria set forth in professional DVM degree program and those for the PhD degree in the graduate concentration within the Veterinary Medical Sciences program, which they choose to pursue.
+The following points describe the specific aspects of the program.

 Eligible students must hold a baccalaureate degree, be accepted by the Graduate School, and establish a program of study in one of the SVM graduate concentrations.
 Preferably, during Year I, students will apply for admittance into the summer semester between Year I and II of the professional curriculum.
 Students could also apply for admittance into the summer semester between Year II and III of the professional curriculum during Year II.

 Students currently enrolled in the Veterinary Medical Sciences PhD program may enter the program by acceptance into the DVM program.
 This route of admission is only available by the concurrence of the students advisory committee and the Dean.

 The time to completion of the professional degree (DVM) of 4 years will remain unchanged.